KOTORCommunityPatches/K1_Community_Patch/README.md

 * Trandoshans lack a functioning soundset

 ### ebmar:
+* A random swoop fan on Manaan was getting in the way of a Sith extorting people for money (reported by DarthParametric) [ISSUE #140](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/140)
 * Elise was overly flirty (reported by DarthParametric)
 * The hallway leading to the Manaan hotel had some incorrect baked lighting colouration [ISSUE #109](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/109)
-* A random swoop fan on Manaan was getting in the way of a Sith extorting people for money (reported by DarthParametric) [ISSUE #140](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/140)
+* The swoop records computer panel in Manaan Ahto East was clipping into the wall [ISSUE #155](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/155)

 ### jc2:
 * The door on the Star Forge that closes the PC in with the droids was bashable: [Star Forge Door Fix 1.50](https://deadlystream.com/files/file/1195-star-forge-door-fix/)